Burn Calories on Leg Day

 There are a number of benefits to leg day.
 To name just a few of the positives to be had from a leg workout, your overall strength, balance and core capability all derive from the work you put in to develop your leg muscles.
-Further to this, aesthetically, you will be more symmetrical and less top heavy from upper body building all the time.
+Further to this, aesthetically, you will be more symmetrical and less top-heavy from upper bodybuilding all the time.

-If these aren’t enough for you, how about this: did you know that leg workouts are one of the most effective calorie burners and that all it takes is up to a 30minute session?
+If these aren’t enough for you, how about this: did you know that leg workouts are one of the most effective calorie burners and that all it takes is up to a 30-minute session?
 It’s not a secret or a cheat – ask the average lifter who you see waddling out of the gym after an effective session.

 Weight lifting burns more calories than you might have realised.
 Because we perform weight lifting for strengthening, toning, recovery and building muscles, we rarely consider it in the same bracket as cardio for burning calories.

-For anyone who thinks in terms of specific body parts, when it comes to weight loss it’s time to look at your entire body.
+Note: For anyone who thinks in terms of specific body parts, when it comes to weight loss it’s time to look at your entire body.
 If it’s muffin tops or belly fat you’re trying to shed, yes, leg exercises will help you to achieve flatter abs.
-However, this is part of a bigger picture.
-To specifically lose weight from your belly and achieve a six-pack you need to perform a regular cardio exercise, a healthy diet and routine abs exercises.
+However, this is part of the bigger picture.
+To specifically lose weight from your belly and achieve a six-pack you need to perform regular cardio exercise, a healthy diet and routine abs exercises.
 Leg day is a fat burner and core strengthener that will target your core as well as your legs and particularly work your lower abdomen.

 As for how many reps and how much weight you should lift, that depends on your goals.
-Lower reps of higher weights will build your mass and strength, but if it’s calorie burning that you’re looking for, choose a moderate weight and 3-4 sets of 8-12 reps.
+Lower reps of higher weights will build your mass and strength, but if it’s calorie-burning that you’re looking for, choose a moderate weight and 3-4 sets of 8-12 reps.
 Timing is just as important when deploying leg exercises for calorie burning; by performing them first thing at the start of a session you’ll be at full strength.
 If it’s arm day, or you have cardio lined up, by exercising your legs at the end of the session you’ll continue to burn calories once you’re back home after the gym.